NewPagodi/wxSTCmee/doc/doc.md

 ![wxStyledTextCtrl Method and Event Explorer Screen Shot](https://github.com/NewPagodi/wxSTCmee/blob/master/doc/sc-2.png "Screen Shot 1")

 The 5 main components of the application are shown in the screen shot above.
  - in the upper left is a wxStyledTextCtrl window.
-Initially it is its default state.
  - in the upper right is a property grid.
 Setting properties in the property grid changes the state of the wxStyledTextCtrl.
  - in the middle is a listing of the events emitted by the wxStyledTextCtrl.
 No events will be logged unless they are selected in from the "Logged Events" menu item.
  - in the lower left is a (slightly modified) version of the scintilla documentation.
 As how select an item in the property grid, the documentation for that item is scrolled into view.